jarv/vibe-kickstart/README.md

 # VibeKickstart

-A template project for my personal "vibe coding"
+A template project for my personal "vibe coding" when I want to build a website with Go and JS.

 **[view the demo](https://vk.jarv.org)**